mobile app bar

 Josh Hart and Tim Haradaway Jr. (L) and Shaquille O'Neal (R)

 Shaq lambasted officials for not doing their job when it matters most.
-He understands the laxer nature of regular-season officiating, but once the postseason comes around, Shaq expects referees to be at their best, just like the players.
-Instead, both Lakers-Wolves and Knicks-Pistons first rounds are shrouded in controversy due to questionable officiating.
+He understands the lax nature of regular-season officiating, but once the postseason comes around, Shaq expects referees to be at their best, just like the players.

-Players are already under immense pressure while attempting to help their franchises to an NBA championship.
+Instead, both the Lakers vs. the Minnesota Timberwolves and the New York Knicks vs. the Pistons first-round series are shrouded in controversy due to questionable officiating.
+Players are already under immense pressure playing for the NBA championship.
 Obvious officiating errors only add more tension to an already emotional environment.

-“At this time of the season, everyone’s expected to play at a good level, towards championship level,” Shaq said.
 “We expect the same from the referees.
-I can understand missed calls, but when you’re this close, Ernie,” he continued, pointing at his adjacent colleague, “I don’t wanna hear missed calls.”
+I can understand missed calls, but when you’re this close, Ernie [Johnson],” he added, pointing at his colleague sitting nearby, “I don’t wanna hear missed calls.”

-Shaq criticized the refs for confidently calling the ball out of bounds off of Anthony Edwards, only to completely reverse it into a foul on James.
+Shaq criticized the refs for confidently calling the ball out of bounds off Anthony Edwards, only to reverse it into a foul on James.
 He believes officials look like they don’t know what they’re doing in real time when such a massive call can be overturned with ease after seeing the replay.

-It makes matters even worse when officials make a public statement apologizing for their errors, especially following two games that likely decided two different series.
+It makes matters even worse when officials make a public statement apologizing for their errors, especially following two games that likely decided the two series.
 Shaq believes that when officials come out and admit their failures, it only directs more anger at them from players and fans.

 “Let us just start with Luka got tripped.
 That was a blatant trip.
 He doesn’t just fall on his own,” Redick said concerning the missed foul call on Timberwolves forward Jaden McDaniels.
-“We watched it.
-He gets tripped.
-So we should have been at the free-throw line.
-It’s not an excuse for why we lost, but he got fouled.”

 Post Edited By:Jodi Whisenhunt